Issue converting JPG to PDF (stretching image)

 Hi Connor,

-In order to accomplish this requirement, you need to rotate PDF page containing image.
-Please take a look over following code snippet.
-Please note that I have saved the file to MemoryStream instance and then I have created another Document object because when placing image inside PDF which occupies complete page area, the page rotation is not producing correct results.
+In order to accomplish this requirement, you need to rotate a PDF page containing an image.
+Please take a look at the following code snippet.
+Note that I have saved the file to a MemoryStream instance and then created another Document object because when placing an image inside PDF that occupies the complete page area, the page rotation is not producing correct results.

 [C#]